Staying Safe, Staying Supported

 The COVID-19 pandemic has shifted my practice as a doula, but I am confident that t can still provide tremendous support without compromising safety.
 As Doulas of Victoria explains here "what a doula does comes from the depth of her experience of birth, through her patient, reassuring voice.
 Her touch is invaluable, but so much of what she does can be transmitted virtually".
 There is so much that can be done virtually to ensure your birth goes as smoothly as possible.
 I can provide videos, education and resources, answer questions, provide support and guidance during early labour, suggest comfort measures during labour and advise on baby and mama-case after delivery.
 For more information on the how a doula can continue to play an important support role, even during COVID-19. please see Doulas of Victoria.

-For births, I will be with you at home untill you have to leave for the hospital.
-At that time we will switch to zoom and I will be with you virtually for the rest of your birth and up to two hours after your birth.
 I will stay the whole time for a home birth, wearing a gown over my clothes and a mask.
 Postpartum visits will be either in person or virtual.

 As the COVID-19 pandemic continues, my practice may evolve.
 If you have any questions please reach out via phone or email and we can discuss ways to ensure you are supported and we all remain safe.